Nasal palatal click: Features

-Features of the palatal nasal click:
+Features of a palatal nasal click:

 Occurrence

 Palatal nasal clicks are only found in the various Khoisan languages families of southern Africa and in the neighboring Yeyi language.

 Glottalized palatal nasal click

 All Khoisan languages, and a few Bantu languages, have glottalized nasal clicks.
 These are formed by closing the glottis so that the click is pronounced in silence; however, any preceding vowel will be nasalized.